CoHeiz/Courseproject/CODEBOOK.md

 Raw data are obtained from UCI Machine Learning repository.
 In particular we used the Human Activity Recognition Using Smartphones Data Set [1].

-Activity Recognition (AR) aims to recognize the actions and goals of one or more agents from a series of observations on the agents' actions and the environmental conditions [3].
+Activity Recognition (AR) aims to recognize the actions and goals of one or more agents from a series of observations on the agents' actions and the environmental conditions.
 The collectors used a sensor based approach employing smartphones as sensing tools.
 Smartphones are an effective solution for AR, because they come with embedded built-in sensors such as microphones, dual cameras, accelerometers, gyroscopes, etc.

 The data set was built from experiments carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (walking, walking upstairs, walking downstairs, sitting, standing, laying) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.
-The experiments have been video-recorded to label the data manually [4].
+The experiments have been video-recorded to label the data manually.

 The obtained data set has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 ##Signals

-The 3-axial time domain [5] signals from accelerometer and gyroscope were captured at a constant rate of 50 Hz [6].
+The 3-axial time domain signals from accelerometer and gyroscope were captured at a constant rate of 50 Hz.
 Then they were filtered to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals using another filter.
-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals [7].
-Also the magnitude [8] of these three-dimensional signals were calculated using the Euclidean norm [9].
-Finally a Fast Fourier Transform (FFT) [10] was applied to some of these time domain signals to obtain frequency domain [11] signals.
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm.
+Finally a Fast Fourier Transform (FFT) was applied to some of these time domain signals to obtain frequency domain signals.

 The signals were sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window at 50 Hz).
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.